lawrennd/old_talks/_ml/includes/cybernetics-ratio-club.md

 because their analogy for the neuron was so simple.
 An 'on' or 'off' linear threshold unit.
 Where the synapses of the neuron were compared to a threshold in the neuron.
-Firing occurs when the sum of input neurons cross a threshold in the receiving neuron.
+Firing occurs when the sum of input neurons crosses a threshold in the receiving neuron.
 These networks can then be built together in cascades.}

 \notes{In the late 1940s and early 1950s, Cyberneticists were also